 The Best Four Season Tent Review

-In this review we tested 22 of the best four season tents (AKA "winter tents") on the market in a head-to-head competition that assessed weather resistance, livability, weight, packed size, adaptability, and durability.
-Testing took us all over globe, from the alpine climbs in the Lower 48 to Alaska, Canada, Patagonia, Greenland and Antarctica; while in route, we also tested on big mountains like Aconcagua and Denali.
+In this review, we tested 21 of the best four season tents (AKA "winter tents") on the market in a head-to-head competition that assessed weather resistance, livability, weight, packed size, adaptability, and durability.
+Testing took us all over the globe, from the alpine climbs in the Lower 48 to Alaska, Canada, Patagonia, Greenland and Antarctica; while in route, we also tested on big mountains like Aconcagua and Denali.
 This review reflects the experience of dozens of people over eight years of testing.
 Our ratings and awards identify the Best Overall Tent, the Best All-Around Alpine Climbing Tent, the Top Pick for Weight and Packed Size, the Top Pick for the Most Extreme Conditions and the Best Value tent.

 Read the full review below >

 Test Results and Ratings

 |Displaying 1 - 5 of 20||<< Previous | View All | Next >>|